Maliki Osman: Political career

 Maliki was first elected to Parliament at the 2001 general election.
 In 2004, Maliki was appointed Parliamentary Secretary for Health (2004–2005) and Community Development, Youth and Sports (2004–2006).
 He was subsequently appointed Parliamentary Secretary for National Development (2005–2010).

 In 2010, Maliki was promoted from Parliamentary Secretary to Senior Parliamentary Secretary for National Development.
 As part of his National Development portfolio, Maliki chaired the main Workgroup for the Geylang Serai redevelopment project, which included a Civic Centre Subgroup that oversaw the concept, design and facilities for the new civic centre - Wisma Geylang Serai.
 Following the 2011 general election, in addition to his portfolio at the Ministry of National Development, he also became Senior Parliamentary Secretary for Defence and Mayor of the South East District.
 In February 2013, Maliki launched a commemorative publication titled "The Making of Wisma Geylang Serai", and a design competition for the new civic centre.
 Maliki was tasked with chairing the workgroup on "Recognition and Benefits for NS" as part of the Committee on Strengthening National Service at the Ministry of Defence.

 On 1 September 2013, after a Cabinet reshuffle, Maliki was promoted from Senior Parliamentary Secretary to Minister of State for Defence and National Development.

 Following the 2015 general election, Maliki was promoted to Senior Minister of State for Defence and Foreign Affairs on 1 October 2015, relinquishing his previous post at the Ministry of National Development.

-After 2020 Singapore general election, Maliki was promoted to Minister in the Prime Minister’s Office, Second Minister for Education and Second Minister for Foreign Affairs.
+After the 2020 Singapore general election, Maliki was promoted to Minister in the Prime Minister's Office, Second Minister for Education and Second Minister for Foreign Affairs.

+On 21 April 2025, Maliki announced that he will retire from politics and will not seek re-election in the upcoming 2025 Singapore general election, citing to make way for Hazlina Abdul Halim as a new candidate for East Coast GRC.